witherScript/template-cs-shell/README.md

 chmod +x new-from-template.sh
 ```

-3. The chmod command makes our .sh file executable, the next step is to **add an alias** to our terminal config gile so we don't have to manually execute it
+3. The chmod command makes our .sh file executable, the next step is to **add an alias** to our terminal config file so we don't have to manually execute it
 ```bash
 $ cd
 ```

-## Editing your shell profile
+### How to create a custom alias by editing your shell profile

 Confused about which .*rc file you should edit? enter the following command:
 ```bash